npm/cli/docs/content/using-npm/scripts.md

 javascript programs.
 They just have to be some kind of executable file.

-### Hook Scripts

-If you want to run a specific script at a specific lifecycle event for ALL packages, then you can use a hook script.

-Place an executable file at `node_modules/.hooks/{eventname}`, and it'll get run for all packages when they are going through that point in the package lifecycle for any packages installed in that root.

-Hook scripts are run exactly the same way as package.json scripts.
-That is, they are in a separate child process, with the env described above.

 ### Best Practices

 * Don't exit with a non-zero error code unless you *really* mean it.